toybreaker/slavina/_pages/currently-available-at.md

 ---
 layout: hero
-title: Currently available at
+title: Currently showing at
 subtitle:
 description: "Davina paintings, fine-art prints and gift-cards are currently available at these selected locations.
 Here is a list complete with map links."
-publish: # notyet or blank
+publish: notyet # notyet or blank
 image: /assets/p/paintings/davina-stephens-2019003.jpg
 image_align_bottom: #true or empty
 ---